The Santa Cruz Rent Control and Tenant Protection Act

 · Units built after 1995.

-Also both short-term vacation rentals and rental units in which the tenant shares a bathroom or kitchen with the landlord if the house is the primary residence of the landlord are exempt from both the proposed rent control and just cause for eviction laws.
+Regardless of Costa-Hawkins both short-term vacation rentals and rental units in which the tenant shares a bathroom or kitchen with the landlord if the house is the primary residence of the landlord are exempt from both the proposed rent control and just cause for eviction laws.